Open Relationship Support

 Read my full post dedicated to addressing STIs in open relationships here.

-Dos & Don’ts for Open Relationship Dating
+Open Relationship Therapy Approach Addresses The Dos & Don’ts for Open Relationship Dating

 Open relationship dating doesn’t have to be hard.
 Sure, it can get complicated at times.
 There’s never a guarantee that a person you are interested in will be interested in being with someone who is already in a relationship.
 If you are in an open relationship and you are interested in dating other people, it’s important to be upfront about what your relationship orientation is and ask the same of anyone you date.
 The sooner this information is shared the better.
 This gives any potential partners the information they need to make a decision to choose what’s best for them.
 Providing information and asking follow-up questions gives both parties a chance to learn more about each other and see if there is interest in exploring ethical non-monogamy together.